How to Hear Yourself on Mic in Windows 11

 Method 1: Using the “Listen to this Device” feature

-Step 1: Accessing the sound settings
+Step 1: Getting to the sound settings

-2. In the “Sound” window, select the “Recording” tab.
+2. In the “Sound” window, go to the “Recording” tab.

-Step 3: Enabling the hear yourself feature
+Step 3: Turning on the listen to yourself feature

 Related resource: How to Record Voice With Microphone on Windows 11/10

-Step 4: Applying and testing the changes
+Step 4: Applying and testing the setup

 Recommended guide: How to Use Both Speakers and Headphones in Windows 11